odebroqueville/contextSearch/README.md

 <ul>
 <li>exif.js v2.3.0 originally by Jacob Seidelin and modified by Bart van der Wal which can be found on Github: https://github.com/exif-js/exif-js</li>
 <li>Rgraph v5.01 by Richard Heyes, which can be found here: https://www.rgraph.net/</li>
+<li>SortableJS v1.10.1 with many contributors, which can be found on GitHub: https://github.com/SortableJS/Sortable</li>
 </ul>